DarkWiiPlayer/restia/getting-started.md

 <details>
 <summary>Restia looks for controllers in <code>/controllers</code></summary>

-The default location block found in <code>locations/root</code> sets it up so that OpenResty will search for controllers in the <code>controllers/</code> subdirectory automatically unless another location matches the request first.
+The default location block found in <code>locations/root</code> sets nginx up so for any requested route <code>foo/bar</code> it looks for a controller in
+<code>controllers/foo/bar.lua</code> unless any other (more specific) location
+block matches first.

+Since <code>/</code> is the least specific location possible, this will always be tried last and gets overridden by anything that matches the route in question.
 <hr>
 </details>